chromium/chromium/docs/network_traffic_annotations.md

      field.
    * `destination_other`: Human readable description in case the destination points to `OTHER`.
+   * `contacts`: A person's or team's email address who are point-of-contact for questions, issues, or bugs related to this network request.
+      This field is meant for internal use and should not be used in any external reports.
 * `policy`: These set of fields specify the controls that a user may have on disabling or limiting the network request and its trace.
    * `cookies_allowed`: Specifies if this request stores and uses cookies or